tarstutorials/vrsensorint/source/content/m3/intro_to_sensors.rst

 .. or consult Matt's tutorial once we have a link to it

 Traditionally, intramuscular electromyography (iEMG) is another technique used to measure muscle activity by sticking a needle inside the skin next to a particular muscle.
-While this is still used in some clinical applications, especially when muscles are deep into the skin or have a small cross-sectional area, it is becoming an increasingly less popular approach as it is more invasive for data collection.
+While this is still used in some clinical applications, especially when muscles are deep into the skin or have a small cross-sectional area, it is losing popularity as it's more invasive for data collection.

 Finally, an important concept in most sEMG applications is **maximum voluntary contraction (MVC)**.
 In order to measure muscle strength, especially in patients with neuromuscular disorders, we have the patient flex a certain muscle as much as they can and use the resulting sEMG value as a baseline.
 Then, all future readings are compared as a percentage of MVC.